Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand the definition of a criminal offence and the core components of liability.
-In preparation for exam scenarios, focus your study on:
+For SQE2, you are required to understand the definition of a criminal offence and the core components of liability, with a focus on the following syllabus points:

 Test Your Knowledge